JudaB/my-code-example/README.md

 and ingress as well

 ## Requirements
-You will need linux with docker
+You will need linux with docker yq k3d , the script take care of the installation tested with Amazon Image AMI ubuntu/images/hvm-ssd/ubuntu-jammy-22.04-amd64-server-20240207.1)

 ## Instructions